 In the United States, about 500 children die each year from unintentional shootings and at least five times as many are wounded.
-In 2007, six Missouri children died of unintentional firearm injuries.
+In 2008, seven Missouri children died of unintentional firearm injuries.

 Certain groups of children are at higher risk for unintentional firearm-related injuries.
 In the United States, male children are far more likely to be injured and die from unintentional shootings than female children.
 Of those children age 14 and under who are killed by an unintentional shooting, 82% are male.
-In Missouri, in 2007, five of the six child victims of unintentional shootings were male and one was female.
+In Missouri, in 2008, five of the seven child victims of unintentional shootings were male and two were female.
 Children living in the South and in rural areas have higher rates of unintentional firearm-related deaths than other areas.

 Nationally, more than 70% of unintentional shootings involve handguns.
-In 2007, four of the six unintentional firearm deaths among children involved handguns.
-One involved a rifle and one was unknown as to type.
+In 2008, six of the seven unintentional firearm deaths among children involved handguns.
+One involved a shotgun.

 Forty percent of gun owners keep firearms in the home for protection and crime prevention.
 Guns in the home for protection are more likely to be handguns, found in a home with children, stored loaded and unlocked.
-Of the six unintentional firearm deaths reviewed by CFRP panels in 2007, three involved a gun that was owned by a family member and one gun was owned by an acquaintance.
-Ownership of the other two is unknown.
-Three of the Missouri children who died as a result of unintentional firearm injury in 2007 were killed with a gun that was stored in a location accessible to children or not locked and secured; storage of the gun involved in the other three unintentional firearm fatalities is unknown.
+Of the seven unintentional firearm deaths reviewed by CFRP panels in 2008, four involved guns that were owned by a family member, two were owned by acquaintances and one gun was owned by the decedent.
+All seven Missouri children who died as a result of unintentional firearm injury in 2008 were killed with a gun that was stored in a location accessible to children, or not locked and secured.